Nima-Khodabandelou/Notes/notes.md

 	less efficient than StringBuilder.
 ##
-- toString(): returns string representation of object -> overriding -> desired output
+- toString(): returns string representation of obj -> overriding -> desired output
 ##
 - String is in string pool until garbage collection -> not good